openstack/openstack-manuals/doc/networking-guide/source/intro-os-networking.rst

 virtual devices to ports on these networks.
 OpenStack Compute is a prominent consumer of OpenStack Networking to provide connectivity for its instances.
-In particular, OpenStack Networking supports each tenant having multiple private networks and enables tenants to choose their own IP addressing scheme, even if those IP addresses overlap with those that other tenants use.
-There are two types of network, tenant and provider networks.
-It is possible to share any of these types of networks among tenants as part of the network creation process.
+In particular, OpenStack Networking supports each project having multiple private networks and enables projects to choose their own IP addressing scheme, even if those IP addresses overlap with those that other projects use.
+There are two types of network, project and provider networks.
+It is possible to share any of these types of networks among projects as part of the network creation process.

 .. _intro-os-networking-provider: